 Healthy Babies Bright Future (HBBF) study tested 288 foods - including popular baby foods like sweet potatoes, carrots, cereal, and bananas - and examined 7000+ additional food tests from other published studies.
 The report found no evidence to suggest that homemade purees and family brands are generally safer, with lower metal levels, than store-bought baby or family brand foods (defined as pre-packaged foods appropriate for the family and not just babies) are any safer with respect to heavy metals (lead, cadmium, mercury, and inorganic arsenic) than commercial store-bought brands.
 The study is based on HBBS testing of 288 foods, as well as analysis of food testing data from published studies.

 Even though only trace amounts of each toxic chemical were found, these small doses can add up over time and become detrimental to your baby’s developing brain.
-We know this is scary news to take in, we wanted to share with you how to protect your little one and how we do things differently at Tiny that can help put your mind at ease.
+As moms ourselves, this is scary news to digest, however, we do things differently at Tiny that can help put your mind at ease.

-- We regularly perform lab tests by an independent third party to ensure food safety and quality.
+We regularly perform lab tests by an independent third party to ensure food safety and quality.